 SPECIAL GUEST LECTURERS

-Soon we will introduce more exciting colleagues from our Invertual network – stay tuned!
+Exciting colleagues from our Invertual network – check out now!

 Kevin Rouff and Paco Böckelmann work with overlooked materials involves moving between scientific research, industrial practices, and making.
 We hope that this approach results in a body of design work that is intellectually engaging, aesthetically rich, and ultimately accessible to wider audiences.